uhdznataly/Web-API-Challenge/README.md

 # Web-API-Challenge

-# code-refactor
-This is the README.md file for the Module 4 Challenge given by the University of Texas Coding Bootcamp.
+* This is the README.md file for the Module 4 Challenge given by the University of Texas Coding Bootcamp.

 # description
 * As a developer, I want to take a timed quiz on JavaScript fundamentals that stores high scores